 The St. Cecilia Society is dedicated to the implementation and promotion of true sacred music in the context of the Holy Sacrifice of the Mass at St. Mary's.
 Through its support of the professional St. Mary's Schola Cantorum, which sings every Sunday and holy day for the Extraordinary Form of the Roman Rite, and by its sponsorship of Vespers and recitals throughout the year featuring some of the finest musicians in the United States, the St. Cecilia Society aims to bring to life the beauty of Gregorian chant, masterpieces of choral music spanning the centuries, and the great organ repertoire, and thereby to draw souls closer to Our Lord.
-You are cordially invited to join us in this work for the glory of God and the aedification of the faithful.
-Help us by making a donation and/or by purchasing the Schola Cantorum's debut CD.
+Please join us in this work for the glory of God and the edification of the faithful: help us by making a donation and/or by purchasing the Schola Cantorum's debut CD.

 St. Cecilia Society

 Donor Recognition Levels:

 - Sponsor ($50)

 - King David Circle ($100)

 - St. Pius X Circle ($500)